Pick Your Data Services Wisely

 MySQL or MariaDB are interesting as their Galera version offer a synchronously replicating cluster.

 The document database of choice is regularly MongoDB.
 There are many message brokers but the most frequently demanded is still RabbitMQ.
 When it comes to key value stores, Redis is the 1st choice of the average developer.
-With search & analytics there’s Elasticsearch with a solid cluster facility.
-As distributed systems require a logging and metrics solution, the ELK stack has become an industry standard for logging and Prometheus is about to claim the metrics end of the spectrum.
+With search & analytics, there’s Elasticsearch with a solid cluster facility.
+As distributed systems require a logging and metrics solution, the Elastic stack (formerly known as ELK Stack) has become an industry standard for logging and Prometheus is about to claim the metrics end of the spectrum.

 A modern platform should have these data service categories covered.